 JSON: From String¶

-Parses a JSON string and returns the corresponding data structure.
-If the input is not valid JSON, the node returns None.
-Supports multiline input for large or formatted JSON blocks.
+Parses a JSON-formatted string and returns the corresponding data structure.
+Supports objects, arrays, numbers, booleans, strings, and null.
+If the input is empty or invalid JSON, the node returns None.

 Usage¶

-Use this node when you have JSON text (e.g., from an API response, file, or another node that outputs a string) and need to convert it into structured data for downstream processing.
-Typically paired after nodes that fetch or construct JSON strings, and before nodes that inspect, filter, or extract values from JSON.
+Use this node when you have JSON text (for example, from a file, API response, or a text field) and need to convert it into a data structure for downstream processing.
+Commonly paired with nodes like JSON: Get Value, JSON: Set Value, or JSON: Merge to manipulate the parsed data.

 Inputs¶